 4. Only Leh rented bikes are allowed to visit Tso Moriri

-5. For foreigners permits are required to visit Tso Moriri
+5. Inner Line Permits are required to visit Tso Moriri

-In case you are a foreigner, you need protected area permit to visit Tso Moriri.
-This permit is issued from DC office in Leh and hence, you have to reach Leh first in order to get your permits done and then only you can travel back to Tso Moriri.
+In case you are a foreigner, you need the protected area permit to visit Tso Moriri.
+This permit is issued from DC office in Leh as well as online.
+In the case of PAP online, you can select the travel agent and pay the fee as well.
+So, this is a trivial issue for a foreigner visiting Tso Moriri lake.
 You can more read about Protected Area Permit.

-Well, I have tried to enlist five reasons not to visit Tso Moriri from Manali side.
+Well, I have tried to enlist the five reasons not to visit Tso Moriri from Manali side.
 However, the first reason combined with second reason should be enough for any wise person not to risk the life of himself and play with the emotions of family/friends sitting back at home wishing for his safe return.
-Why I say so, because I have been through many such incidents where young bloods set aside such important tips and thinks their young bodies can over power the nature, the body’s acclimatisation needs.
-However, most of such incidents brings agony, chaos or panic to them as well as family and friends who can’t do anything sitting three days away from them.